pixeldude84/novelstar/README.md

 **A minimalist, offline-friendly writing environment for novelists.**

-Built for Linux users who want a distraction‑free way to write and export professional‑format manuscripts — including **William Shunn–formatted PDF** output.
+Built for writers who want a distraction‑free way to write and export professional‑format manuscripts — including **William Shunn–formatted PDF** output.

 ---